MicrosoftDocs/azure-stack-docs.zh-CN/azure-stack/operator/azure-stack-registration.md

 ---
-title: Azure Stack 集成系统的 Azure 注册 | Microsoft Docs
+title: Register Azure Stack with Azure
+titleSuffix: Azure Stack
-description: 介绍多节点 Azure Stack Azure 连接部署的 Azure 注册过程。
+description: Learn how to register Azure Stack integrated systems with Azure so you can download Azure Marketplace items and set up data reporting.
 services: azure-stack
 documentationcenter: ''
 author: mattbriggs